0xsuryansh/searchNBAMonorepo/README.md

-This is commit cleared input prior to chatbot response
+This is commit updated send button size and color